mrjones2014/smart-splits.nvim/README.md

 quickly easily and easily create with the `legendary.nvim` extension for `smart-splits.nvim`.
 See more option in the [extension documentation in `legendary.nvim`](https://github.com/mrjones2014/legendary.nvim/blob/master/doc/EXTENSIONS.md#smart-splitsnvim).

+> [!NOTE]
+> The recommended mappings use the Alt/Meta key.
+In some terminals, such as Alacritty
+> and Ghostty, on macOS you will need to set a configuration option for it to treat
+> the macOS Option key as Alt

 ```lua
 require('legendary').setup({
   extensions = {